In our study Romans chapter four, we look at justification by faith. We will see that this is the way it has been since the calling of Avraham.

 Then what should we say Avraham, our forefather, obtained by his own efforts?

 In chapter 3, Paul showed us that our relationship with God is based on faith and that is the only way that we are declared not guilty of our sins (justified).
-Now, he looks to the Old Testament and the father of the faith which is Abraham.
+Now, he looks to the Old Testament and the father of the faith which is Avraham.

 Here, Paul quotes from Genesis 15:6 which is the story of God's covenant (promise) to make his offspring as numerous as the stars in the sky.
 He was declared righteous because of his belief (faith).
-As an old man, Abraham was told to demonstrate his faith by offering his only son as a sacrifice.
+As an old man, Avraham was told to demonstrate his faith by offering his only son as a sacrifice.
 By faith in God, he went to obey but God stopped him from actually doing it.
 Not many of us would be willing to give up our only child as he was but, by faith, he went to obey.
 He was already justified by his faith before he even took one step to sacrifice his son.

-"David says the same thing when he speaks of the blessedness of the man to whom God credits righteousness apart from works: 'Blessed are they whose transgressions are forgiven, whose sins are covered.
-Blessed is the man whose sin the Lord will never count against him.'"
-NIV translation
+In the same way, the blessing which David pronounces is on those whom God credits with righteousness apart from legalistic observances: "Blessed are those whose transgressions are forgiven, whose sins are covered over; Blessed is the man whose sin ADONAI will not reckon against his account."